arnabdeo/Anomaly-Detection-Dealing-With-Imbalanced-Dataset/README.md

 # Dealing-With-Imbalanced-Dataset

 Here we will be dealing with Credit Fraud dataset, here we will use various predictive models to see how accurate they are in detecting whether a transaction is a normal payment or a fraud.
 The main objective is to find handle the imbalance dataset.
+Though this can be easily handled by Ensemble methods like Random Forest, XGBoost etc.

 Our Goals:
 *  Understand the distribution of data that was provided.